fabricio-p/fabricio-p/README.md

 - V(lang)<br />
   Quit because of trash community.
 - Java (android dev)<br />
-  Did an app once, it had bugs, dropped because I didn't know how to do debugging at the time.
+  Made an app once.
+It had bugs and was dropped because I didn't know how to do debugging at the time.
 - Elixir & Erlang<br />
   I know how to use them, but I can't find a use case for them.
 - Python<br />